 *The document preparer is defined under § 331.606A(1)(b) as, “the person or entity who creates, drafts, edits, revises, or last changes the documents that are recorded with the recorder.”

-Homestead properties (§ 561.13): In cases where the owner of a property is married and the property is a homestead, it is a requirement for their spouse to execute “the same or a like instrument, or a power of attorney for the execution of the same or a like instrument.”
+Homestead Properties (§ 561.13): In cases where the owner of a property is married and the property is a homestead, it is a requirement for their spouse to execute a deed on their own, or complete a power of attorney.

 - Groundwater Hazard Statement (DNR Form 542-0960): It is a state law requirement for any Declaration of Value form to be submitted with a Ground Water Hazard Statement.
 Here are instructions for filling out the form.
 It may also be necessary to file Attachment #1.